Bartlett D. Morgan

 Ongoing or recent engagements:

-Confidential client – lead counsel for corporate trustee in proceedings brought by a beneficiary to set aside the exercise of discretion by the trustee.
+- Lead counsel for corporate trustee in proceedings brought by a beneficiary to set aside the exercise of discretion by the trustee.

-Confidential client – co-counsel for claimant financial institution in proceedings under the Companies Act seeking various anti-dilutive remedies against Barbados-domiciled company and its directors.
+- Co-counsel for claimant financial institution in proceedings under the Companies Act seeking various anti-dilutive remedies against the Barbados-domiciled company and its directors.

-Confidential client – lead counsel for several defendant directors of a captive insurance company.
+- Lead counsel for several defendant directors of a captive insurance company.
 The directors were being pursued by a creditor of the company seeking recovery of CAD 7 million in total compensation.
+Favourable settlement terms achieved.

 Select Decisions:

-1. Commissioner of Police v Amicorp Bank and Trust(Unreported) CV 628 of 2019.
-Lead advocate for bank in proceedings brought under the proceeds of crime framework by local law enforcement to support the efforts of Malaysian prosecutors to trace assets.
+- CoP v ABTL CV 628 of 2019.
+Lead advocate in proceedings brought under the proceeds of crime framework by local law enforcement to support the efforts of Malaysian prosecutors to trace assets.
 The decision saw the successful overturning of a freezing order obtained in breach of the POCA statutory framework.